jftucker/fieldsync-challenge/README.md

 ## Frontend

 Vite was used to initialize a React/TypeScript environment.
 A careful examination of the commits would show that the initial fetching of the JSON Placeholder endpoint utilized the correct useEffect pattern, including the use of an abort controller.
 The useEffect pattern is quite verbose, so I elected to use React Query for server state and React Context for client state.
 This is likely excessive for this application, but it demonstrates the way in which I could handle state in a medium-sized application.
 Further needs could demand the use of more robust global state libraries such as Zustand or Redux (though Redux has better alternatives for more recently designed applications).
+Chakra was used as a simple way to make a more appealing UX.
+Improvements could be found in some more robust error handling, I've currently elected to fail silently rather than providing an error toast.

 # Further Considerations